kyma-project/cli/docs/extensibility/create-extension.md

         --skip-extensions         Skip fetching extensions from the cluster
     ```

-3. Support the ConfigMap `create` command
+3. Support the ConfigMap `create` command.

     Create an empty ConfigMap with no data field using [the resource_create action](./actions.md#resource_create) and define its configuration under the `with` field: